TrueFiEng/Waffle/docs/source/compilation.rst

   docker pull ethereum/solc:0.4.24

-Then, change the :code:`compiler` setting in your :code:`.waffle.json` file:
+Then, change the :code:`compilerType` setting in your :code:`.waffle.json` file:

 .. code-block:: json

   {
-    "compiler": "dockerized-solc",
+    "compilerType": "dockerized-solc",
-    "docker-tag": "0.4.24"
+    "compilerVersion": "0.4.24"
   }

-The default value for :code:`docker-tag` is :code:`latest`.
+If no :code:`compilerVersion` is specified the docker tag pulled defaults to :code:`latest`.
 To read more about configuring Waffle, see :ref:`configuration`.

 When compiling your smart contracts Waffle will now use the docker image you pulled.